mrahbari/java-interview-questions/intermediate-coding.md

     }
 }
 ```

-In this example, we have a class `MathOperations` with four overloaded `add` methods:

-1. `add(int a, int b)`: This method takes two `int` parameters and returns their sum.

-2. `add(int a, int b, int c)`: This method takes three `int` parameters and returns their sum.

-3. `add(double a, double b)`: This method takes two `double` parameters and returns their sum.

-4. `add(String str1, String str2)`: This method takes two `String` parameters and returns their concatenation.

 In the `main` method, we create an instance of the `MathOperations` class and test each of the overloaded `add` methods with different sets of arguments.
 The program will output:

 ```